Don Cheadle: 1984–1992: Early roles and theatre work

-Cheadle, Kelly Chan, Janice Kawaye, and Richard Coca in the Ensemble Studio Theatre production of "My Name Could Be Anne" in Los Angeles, California on July 2, 1986.
+Cheadle, Kelly Chan, Janice Kawaye, and Richard Coca in the Ensemble Studio Theatre production of "My Name Could Be Anne" in Los Angeles (1986).

 During his time at CalArts, Cheadle along with his friends acted in numerous plays such as Athol Fugard's "Master Harold"...and the Boys, The Island; and My Name Could Be Anne in the black box theater.
 Cheadle became eligible for his Screen Actors Guild card when he appeared as a burger joint employee in the 1985 comedy Moving Violations.
 In 1987, he received a small role in the 7th season of Hill Street Blues, where he played a teenager with learning difficulties.
 This was followed by an appearance in Hamburger Hill the same year.
 Cheadle secured the role of Jack in the April 1, 1988, "Jung and the Restless" episode of Night Court; although his character was 16 years old, Cheadle was 23 at the time.

 Cheadle then played the role of Rocket in the 1988 movie Colors.
 In 1989, he appeared in a music video for Angela Winbush's number-two hit single "It's the Real Thing" as a car wash employee performing dance moves.
 In 1990, he appeared in an episode of The Fresh Prince of Bel-Air titled "Homeboy, Sweet Homeboy", playing Will Smith's friend and Hilary's first love interest, Ice Tray.
 In 1992, he had a starring role in The Golden Girls spin-off The Golden Palace as Roland Wilson, a young serious hotel manager that Blanche, Rose, and Sophia had retained from the previous owners.
 He subsequently played district attorney John Littleton on three seasons of Picket Fences.